atsuhiron/population_distance/README.md

 1. Euclidean distance of corresponding elements
 1. Difference in the values of the corresponding elements (always 0 in the case of the `Located` class)

-Since the axiom of distance is satisfied, the two elements are commutative.
+Since the axiom of distance is satisfied, the two populations are commutative.

 ```math
 D(\mathbf{p}^{(1)}, \mathbf{p}^{(2)}) = D(\mathbf{p}^{(2)}, \mathbf{p}^{(1)})